Elizabeth Key Grinstead: Early life and education

-Key, sometimes spelled Kaye, was born in 1630 in Warwick County, Virginia.
-Her mother was an enslaved African woman and her father was Thomas Key, an English planter and a member of the Virginia House of Burgesses, representing Warwick County, today's Newport News.
+Key, sometimes spelled Kaye, was born in 1630 or 1632 in Warwick County, Virginia.
+Her mother was an indentured African woman, and her father was Thomas Key, an English planter and a member of the Virginia House of Burgesses, representing Denby, which was later part of Warwick County, but is today's Newport News.
 Thomas Key's legal white wife lived across the James River in Isle of Wight County, Virginia, where she owned considerable property.
-Born in England, the Keys were considered pioneer planters as they had come to Virginia before 1616, remained for more than three years, paid their own passage, and survived the Indian massacre of 1622.
+Born in England, the Keys were considered pioneer planters as they had come to Virginia before 1616, remained for more than three years, paid their passage, and survived the Indian massacre of 1622.

-Around 1636, in a civic case at Blunt Point court, Thomas Key was charged with fathering the mixed-race Elizabeth Key.
+Around 1636, in a civic case at Blunt Poynt court, Thomas Key was charged with fathering the mixed-race Elizabeth Key.
 Initially, he denied the charge.
 Complaints about illegitimate children were brought to court so that fathers would be required to provide support for those children, under English common law, including arranging for apprenticeships so that they could learn skills necessary for their livelihood.

 Thomas Key first said an unidentified "Turk" was Elizabeth's father, but the Court relied on witnesses who testified to his paternity.
 Thomas Key took responsibility for Elizabeth, arranging for her baptism in the established Church of England and supporting her financially.
-Sometime before his death that same year (1636), Thomas placed Elizabeth (then aged six) in the custody of Humphrey Higginson by a nine-year indenture.
+Sometime before his death that same year (1636), Thomas placed Elizabeth (then aged six) in the custody of Humphrey Higginson for a nine-year indenture.

-Higginson, a wealthy planter who owned several plantations, was expected to act as her guardian until Elizabeth Key reached the age of 15 (considered the "coming of age" for girls; during this period, girls frequently married or began working for wages at age 15).
+Higginson, a wealthy planter who owned several plantations, was expected to act as her guardian until Key reached the age of 15 (considered the "coming of age" for girls; during this period, girls frequently married or began working for wages at age 15).
 Upon reaching age 15, Elizabeth Key would be free.

-During this period in early Virginia, both African and European servants were likely to be indentured for a period of years, usually to pay off passage to the Americas.
+During this period in early Virginia, African and European servants were likely to be indentured for a period of years, usually to pay off passage to the Americas.
 The colony required illegitimate children to be indentured for a period of apprenticeship until they "came of age" and could be expected to support themselves.
 While mortality was high, it was common for indentured servants to earn their freedom.
 Working class people of different ethnicities lived, worked, ate, and played together as equals, and many married or formed unions during the colonial period.

-Key intended Higginson to act as Elizabeth's guardian, but the latter did not keep his commitment to take the girl with him if he returned to England.
+Thomas Key intended Higginson to act as Elizabeth Key's guardian, but the latter did not keep his commitment to take the girl with him if he returned to England.
 Instead, he transferred (or sold) her indenture to Col. John Mottram, the first Anglo-European settler in Northumberland County.
-About 1640, Mottram moved to the undeveloped county, taking Elizabeth at age 10 with him as a servant.
+In about 1640, Mottram moved to the undeveloped county, taking Elizabeth at age 10 with him as a servant.
 There is little record of Key's next 15 years.